Minimally Invasive Surgery

 These days, minimally invasive surgeries are becoming commoner than conventional surgeries.
 Endoscopic and robotic technology is advancing quickly, too, so that these surgeries are safe for you and easier for you.

-Kokilaben Dhirubhai Ambani Hospital, Indore, is one of the top multi-speciality hospitals in Indore.
+Kokilaben Dhirubhai Ambani Hospital, is one of the top multi-speciality hospitals in Indore.
 Our team of experienced specialists uses the most advanced technology to perform minimally invasive surgeries in Indore.
 Consult top medical experts in Indore for their optimum treatment and management services.
 Our team of specialists at the Department of Minimal Access Surgery is equipped to handle several kinds of minimally invasive surgeries with great outcomes.